Meet the Team

 Siva is now a student in the Stanford Linguistics Graduate Program.

-Scott Fraundorf, Assistant Professor, Department of Psychology, University of Pittsburgh
+Scott Fraundorf, Associate Professor, Department of Psychology, University of Pittsburgh

 Eun-Kyung Lee, Assistant Professor, Department of English Language & Literature, Yonsei University

-Joe Toscano, Assistant Professor, Department of Psychology, Villanova University
+Joe Toscano, Associate Professor, Department of Psychology, Villanova University

-Kristen Tooley, Assistant Professor, Department of Psychology, Texas State University
+Kristen Tooley, Associate Professor, Department of Psychology, Texas State University